Church of Saint John the Baptist (Port-Royal): Pre-establishment history

 A representation of the Church of Saint John the Baptist in Port Royal created around 1686.

 The first mass in the New France settlement of Port Royal occurred in 1605 by Father Nicholas Aubry, who accompanied Pierre Dugua, Sieur de Mons, on his original expedition.
-The first baptism in New France was that of Chief Membertou in Port Royal on the Feast of Saint John the Baptist, 24 June 1610.
+The first baptism in New France was that of Chief Membertou in Port Royal on the Feast of Saint John the Baptist, June 24, 1610.
 The baptism was done by Father Jesse Fleché, a secular priest brought from France by Seigneur Jean de Poutrincourt.

 In 1611, the first Jesuits arrived in Port Royal, Father Pierre Biard (1567–1622) and Father Énemond Massé (1575–1646), who were sent by the authorities in France to spread Christianity.

+In 1649, Father Léonard de Chartres, a Capuchin monk, consecrated a newly built church in Port-Royal and by 1653 he officiated the Jeanne Motin-Charles de la Tour marriage.
+Father Léonard remained in the town after the 1654 English conquest but died shortly thereafter.

 The earliest surviving church record from Port Royal is the baptism of Marie de Menou, daughter of Governor Charles de Menou d'Aulnay and Jeanne Motin de Reux, on September 21, 1639.
 This event followed the relocation of settlers from La Hève to Port Royal under d'Aulnay's leadership.
 While the exact location of the baptism is undocumented, historian André-Carl Vachon suggests it likely occurred in a church within the settlement.
 The Capuchins were active in Acadia during the 1640s, with the main monastery at Port Royal.
 They were expelled when the settlement fell to the English in 1654.